 The Conference of the Parties (COP)

-For the COP to be able to support an effective achievement of the Convention’s strategic objectives, reliable and up-to-date information must be readily available.
+Reliable and up-to-date information enables the COP to support an effective achievement of the Convention’s strategic objectives.

 The reporting process occurs every four years.
-Australia’s last national report was completed in 2018 and can be found here.
+Australia’s last national report was completed in 2018.
 The next report is due in 2022.